broekema41/spark-big-data-development-kit/README.md

 trust store.
 The certificate wil be located in **/pki/ca.crt** after first startup.

 ## Browser access
-You can access the project's environment via https://[application].sparkdev.ilionx.cloud For example [spark](https://spark.sparkdev.ilionx.cloud)
+You can access the project's environment via https://[application].sparkdev.ilionx.cloud